 Signing up for a class will also offer you an opportunity to be social.
 Even if you’re not completely up to talking with others, being in a room with other people will help remind you that you are not alone.

 4. Practice Self-Care

 The death of your partner will irrevocably alter your life in both an emotional and physical sense.
 Even though grief is an insufferably draining process, it’s important to continue to take care of yourself.
 At first, focus on getting yourself out of bed and eating well.
 Without pushing yourself, slowly begin to continue with your everyday routine to reintroduce some sense of normality into your life.

 Take the time to heal and give yourself space to recuperate and rebuild your self-confidence.
 Although this process may feel never-ending, over time, you will feel ready to tackle the outer world again.

 5. Seek Professional Help

 At times, grief will feel like an impossible and unbearable process.
 If you are drowning in your grief, you should seek out help from a professional.
-Visiting a grief counselor will equip you with strategies to not only manage your grief but also navigate through your everyday tasks.
+Visiting a grief counselor or a life coach will equip you with strategies to not only manage your grief but also navigate through your everyday tasks.